andreascaudo/escape-orbit/README.md

 - **Gravity Fields**: Planets exert gravitational pull based on their size
 - **Momentum-Based Exits**: Exit boost power varies by planet size - smaller planets give bigger boosts!
 - **Orbital Mechanics**: Direction of orbit adapts to your approach angle
+- **Solar Radiation**: Getting too close to the sun will damage your ship and eventually destroy it

 ## Controls